Haroenv/lingxz.github.io/_posts/2017-03-13-setting-up-jekyll.md

 A dynamic site seems excessive for what is essentially going to be static content, so static site it is.

 Everything else followed quite painlessly from there.
-Jekyll was the obvious choice--it has the largest community and is supported by Jekyll.
+Jekyll was the obvious choice--it has the largest community and is supported by Github.

 And I could also learn some Ruby.

 It was a good learning process.
-I started out with the [Minimal Mistakes theme](https://github.com/mmistakes/minimal-mistakes) by Michael Rose, and while it presented quite a steep learning curve, I picked up some `sass` on the way too.
+I started out with the [Minimal Mistakes theme](https://github.com/mmistakes/minimal-mistakes) by Michael Rose, and while it presented quite a steep learning curve, I picked up some Sass on the way too.

 Setting up the commenting system took a bit more hassle, since I didn't like how Disqus looks and the theme currently does not support Staticman v2 (though it supports a great many other things).
 But Michael Rose's [guide to setting up Staticman v2](https://mademistakes.com/articles/improving-jekyll-static-comments/) is comprehensive enough and now threaded comments are working perfectly.
 The only problem: I still haven't gotten email notifications to work yet.